GrantFBarnes/sqlfmt/vsce/README.md

 This extension allows you to utilize [sqlfmt](https://github.com/GrantFBarnes/sqlfmt) from within VS Code.

-## Requirements

-This extension assumes `sqlfmt` is an already [installed](https://github.com/GrantFBarnes/sqlfmt?tab=readme-ov-file#installation) executable program on your system.

 ## Installation

 The easiest way to get the extension is to download the `vsix` file from the [latest release](https://github.com/grantfbarnes/sqlfmt/releases/latest).